olch-dev/do-marked/README.md

 ## Features

-- Timeline view of markdown files
+- Timeline view of markdown files (newest first)
 - Automatic date extraction from filenames (YYYY-MM-DD)
 - Title extraction from markdown content
-- Label filtering
+- Label filtering (AND condition - shows posts with ALL selected labels)
 - Table of contents for posts
 - Local development mode with sample files